MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-content-center-site.md

 You'll be introduced to the tools and information you’ll need to create and train your own models.
 You'll then be able to use this site as a central content repository or as the control center for managing your own SharePoint Syntex models.

-> [!NOTE]
-> In this site, models can be trained and evaluated using your own content.
+In this site, models can be trained and evaluated using your own content.
 However, to apply the models to libraries, a license for SharePoint Syntex is required.

 ![Screenshot of the Content Center site template provisioning page.](../media/content-understanding/content-center-site-provisioning-page.png)